Performance profiling

 Integration with user applications

-When using a CUDA or HIP backend, there is nothing that needs to be done on the user side.
+When using a CUDA or HIP backend, no additional code is needed in the user application.
 The commands shown in the previous sections can be used to profile your application.
-If your application already uses NVTX, or ROCTX, you can exclude Celeritas events by excluding the “celeritas” domain.
+If your application already uses NVTX, or ROCTX, you can exclude Celeritas events by excluding the celeritas domain.

-When using Perfetto, you need to create a TracingSession instance.
-The profiling session needs to be explictitly started, and will end when the object goes out of scope, but it can be moved to extend its lifetime.
+When using Perfetto for CPU profiling, you need to create a :cpp:class:celeritas::TracingSession: instance.
+The profiling session needs to be explicitly started, and will end when the object goes out of scope, but it can be moved to extend its lifetime.

 1#include "corecel/sys/TracingSession.hh"